Assassination of Reinhard Heydrich: Medical treatment and death

 A Czech woman and an off-duty policeman went to Heydrich's aid and flagged down a delivery van.
 Heydrich was first placed in the driver's cab but complained that the truck's movement was causing him pain.
-He was then transferred to the back of the truck on his stomach and taken to the emergency room at Bulovka Hospital.
-A Dr. Slanina packed the chest wound, while Walter Dick, the Sudeten German chief of surgery at the hospital, tried to remove the shrapnel splinters.
+He was transferred to the back of the truck on his stomach and taken to the emergency room at Bulovka Hospital.
+Dr. Slanina packed the chest wound, while Walter Dick, the Sudeten German chief of surgery at the hospital, tried to remove the shrapnel splinters.

 Josef Hohlbaum (a Silesian German who was chairman of surgery at Charles University in Prague) operated on Heydrich with Dick and Slanina's assistance.
 The surgeons reinflated the collapsed left lung, removed the tip of the fractured 11th rib, sutured the torn diaphragm, inserted several catheters and removed the spleen, which contained a grenade fragment and upholstery.
 Himmler, Heydrich's superior, dispatched his personal physician, Karl Gebhardt, who flew to Prague and arrived that evening.
 After 29 May, Heydrich was entirely in the care of SS physicians.
 Postoperative care included administration of large amounts of morphine.

 Conflicting accounts exist concerning whether sulfanilamide, a new antibacterial drug, was given; Gebhardt testified at his 1947 war crimes trial that it was not.
 Theodor Morell, Hitler's doctor, suggested its use, but Gebhardt, thinking Heydrich was recovering, declined.
 Heydrich developed a fever of 38–39 C and wound drainage, and he was in great pain.
 Despite the fever, his recovery appeared to progress well.
 On 2 June, during a visit by Himmler, Heydrich reconciled himself to his fate by reciting a part of one of his father's operas: